Ryuker/vue-crash-course/_notes/04_project.md

 </template>
 ```

-# 12. Adding the Job Page Route
+# 12. Adding the Job Page and AddJob Route
 - added `views/JobsView.vue` with a basic template
 - added Jobs page to router and imported the view
+- repeated the same for the AddJob page
+- modified navbar to link to the proper urls